MiCSTA March 13 Meeting Notes

 Become a MiCSTA Member!

 CSTA members can become MiCSTA members.
+Both memberships are currently free.
+There are only two MiCSTA membership requirements.
+(1) Be a CSTA member, and (2) Ask to become a MiCSTA member.
 Just send an email with your name, school, and phone number to bwebster [at] barrywebster [dot] com.

 A group of interested Computer Science teachers met in Grand Rapids March 11, 2010 and decided to form MiCSTA, the Michigan Computer Science Teachers Association.
 Notes on WEBster blog.